moualek-adlene/DelphiConcurrent/README.md

 </p>

 <p>
-	Every programmer knows that DEADLOCKs are very difficult to detect because of two factors :</br>
+	Every programmer knows that the DEADLOCKs are very difficult to detect because of two factors :</br>
 	<p>
 		A- <b>The probability that a DEADLOCK occurs is not 100% :</b></br>
 		A same written multi-threaded code can run in many ways showing a different behaviour sometime or everytime (we can have 100 running threads for example or 100 shared resources in our application).</br>
 		In the previous example, the thread <b>A</b> may successfully lock the resources <b>1</b> and <b>2</b> before that the thread <b>B</b> is created or before that the thread <b>B</b> try to lock the resource <b>2</b>.</br>
 		This is a big engineering problem, because that means that code quality cannot be guaranteed simply by running test cases.
-The programmer may deliver to the client a code where he haven't found any error while testing it and some weeks later, the client is furious because the application (may be a server) freeze repeatedly and he must restart it eachtime the problem occurs, and the log file mysteriously doesn't show anything...
+The programmer may deliver to the client a code where he haven't found any error while testing it and some weeks later, the client is furious because the application (may be a server) freezes repeatedly and he must restart it eachtime the problem occurs, and the log file mysteriously doesn't show anything...
 	</p>
 	<p>
 		B- <b>A DEADLOCK leaves no trace :</b></br>
-		Threads are like human beings, they can't talk after they are dead !.
+		Threads are like the human beings, they can't talk after they are dead !.
 Mutually blocked threads will not fire any exception saying 'We are blocked', they will just freeze forever.
 No exception means also no entry in the log output, so analysing the application log file will not help to discover or resolve the problem.</br>
 		Moreover, some of the locked resources may be critical which means that these resources may by used globally by the other application threads and this will lead to an overall application failure progressively (deny of service).
 	</p>
 </p>

 <p>
 	<em>DelphiConcurrent</em> can protect the threads from DEADLOCKs by a correct monitoring of the lock/unlock sequences at runtime and an explicit exception raised when the problem is detected.
-This is done with a probability of 100% even if the DEADLOCK doesn't occurs, hence the code quality (the thread safety part) is guaranteed at project end.
+This is done with a probability of 100% even if the DEADLOCK doesn't occurs, hence the code quality (the thread safety part) is guaranteed at the project end.
 </p>

 <p>